viniciusferreira7/finance-api/README.md

 ### Technical Requirements:

-- [x] Fast performance for calculations and chart rendering.
+- [x] Fast performance for calculations.
 - [x] Scalability to handle a large number of users and data.
 - [x] Intuitive and responsive interface, compatible with browsers and mobile devices.
 - [x] Must include E2E and unity testing.